danjac/radiofeed-app/README.md

 6. Subscribe to individual podcast feeds
 7. Recommend similar podcasts

-## Running Audiotrails on your local machine
+## Running jcasts on your local machine

 Local development uses Podman and Buildah: